AWM52 1/11/18/4 - Headquarters London Victory March Contingent, 1946, part 3, Naval log - Part 3

 it is intended to increase the

-scope to include a knowlege of
+scope to include a knowledge of

-ENGLAND.
-0900.
+ENGLAND 0900.
 Parade & administration

 of PALAUDIN palaudine.
 0915 - 1015.
 PT